 Recently, I mentioned to a friend that my Mum had voluntarily committed herself to Riverview back in 1980, and so (AFAIK) this had been easier for my family than if she had resisted the decision.
 My friend said that my mother had probably done us a favour.
 That made me feel like a door had opened to an idea I’d never considered before: maybe Angela’s admission to Riverview was, in part or in whole, a conscious decision on her part.

 My friend is a caring parent and daughter-in-law, and I suppose it was natural to project her own tirelessness and self-sacrificial nature onto the Angela whom I’d described to her during our chats.
 For my part, the idea of selflessness had never occurred to me.
 I was shocked at how locked-in my image of Angela had been by comparison.
 She’d almost always been a victim to me – never a hero.
 That bias falls mostly at the feet of my father, who, in his grief, frustration and helplessness at her bipolarism and alcoholism, always railed at how spoiled she’d been.
 That was him unloading his burdens on her, one way or another.
-In his view, he was the selfless hero of our family drama, and that was the only viewpoint I’d ever heard.
+After I passed the age of eleven, my Mum was already out of our home and institutionalized.
+She couldn’t defend herself or modify our Dad’s stories about her.
+In his view, he was the selfless hero of our family drama, and his was the only viewpoint I’d ever heard throughout my life.
+Mum never said a word.

 This possibility of Angela having a part in her own commission to Riverview mental hospital helped me reframe her away a bit from my father’s narrative of her “only child” self-absorption, into more of a responsible 50 year-old woman who possibly took some account for her own psychological care.
 It got me wondering if she thought that her actions might make things easier for her family.
 I’ll never know if this is true in any degree, but the possibility of it did a lot to soften Angela’s image in my heart, and that felt really good.